godatadriven/godatadriven-blog/content/samba-configuration.md

 		tls certfile = tls/cert.pem
 		tls cafile   = tls/ca.pem

-	If you have a DNS server to which the requests can be forwarded if they can not be handled by Samba itself, set the "dns forwarder" parameter.
+	We configure the internal DNS server to use the Google DNS to forward request to in case our Samba server cannot handle requests.
+You need to set the "dns forwarder" parameter to the DNS server to which the requests can be forwarded if they can not be handled by Samba itself.

 	The winbind separator option allows you to specify how NT domain names and user names are combined into unix user names when presented to users.
 By default, winbindd will use the traditional '\' separator so that the unix user names look like DOMAIN\username.
 We had problems with Cloudera Manager and the postgreSQL used by cloudera manager because of this, so we changed the separator to '+'.

 1. Provision a domain

+	If this is the first domain controller in a new domain (as this blog assumes), this involves setting up the internal LDAP, Kerberos, and DNS servers and performing all of the basic configuration needed for the directory.

 	**Note:** When asked for a password, provide a strong password, otherwise the domain provisioning will fail.
-	**Note:** rfc2307 is required if you do not want your unix systems littered with Windows user names like $SYSTEM$.
+	**Note:** rfc2307 argument adds POSIX attributes (UID/GID) to the AD Schema.
+This will be necessary if you intend to authenticate Linux, BSD, or OS X clients (including the local machine) in addition to Microsoft Windows.
+It is required if you do not want your unix systems littered with Windows user names like $SYSTEM$.
 It does require you to add the unix attributes for users that need to have access to your hadoop environment.

 		samba-tool domain provision --use-rfc2307 --interactive --function-level=2008_R2